 Chiropractic and Acupuncture are effective For Sciatica Pain

-Acupuncture and TCM will not only work to relieve your sciatica nerve pain, but will treat the underlying sciatica cause of pain.
+Traditional Chinese medicine and acupuncture not only work to relieve your sciatica nerve pain, but treat the underlying sciatica cause of pain.
 Acupuncture is a highly promising and effective treatment for sciatica symptoms.
-Our Licensed Acupuncturist will provide sciatica relief treatment and also improvement in the disability that often results from sciatica symptoms.
+Our Northern Virginia acupuncture clinic provides sciatica relief treatment and also improvement in the disability that often results from sciatica symptoms.

-Acupuncture is very effective to treat the sciatica nerve pain, and chiropractic and myofascial release are effective to correct the structural cause.
+Acupuncture is very effective to treat the sciatica nerve pain, and chiropractic care is effective to correct the structural cause.
 By addressing both symptom and cause, Integrative therapies often achieve immediate and long-term success.
-Furthermore, Integrative therapies are often associated with few or no side effects.
+Furthermore, Integrative therapies often have few or no side effects.
 Integrative use of acupuncture and chiropractic care is excellent for sciatica and herniated discs of mild to moderate severity.
 When applied properly, they are often very successful to treat sciatica, correct the underlying problem, and restore normal physical functions.